ROCm/omnitrace/docs/how-to/sampling-call-stack.rst

 in the configuration files.
-This enables the user to configure the Omnitrace runtime to their preferred default behavior in a file such as ``~/.omnitrace.cfg`` and then easily override those settings via something like ``OMNITRACE_ENABLED=OFF omnitrace-sample -- foo``.
+This enables the user to configure the Omnitrace runtime to their preferred default behavior in a file such as ``~/.omnitrace.cfg`` and then easily override those settings using a command like ``OMNITRACE_ENABLED=OFF omnitrace-sample -- foo``.
-Similarly, the command line arguments passed to ``omnitrace-sample`` take precedence over environment variables.
+Similarly, the command-line arguments passed to ``omnitrace-sample`` take precedence over environment variables.

 All of the command-line options above correlate to one or more configuration settings, e.g. ``--cpu-events`` correlates to the ``OMNITRACE_PAPI_EVENTS`` configuration variable.
-After the command-line arguments to ``omnitrace-sample`` have been processed but before the target application is executed, ``omnitrace-sample`` will emit a log for which environment variables where set and/or modified:
+After the command-line arguments to ``omnitrace-sample`` have been processed but before the target application runs, ``omnitrace-sample`` creates a log showing which environment variables were set or modified:

 The snippet below shows the environment updates when ``omnitrace-sample`` is invoked with no arguments